RooseLabs/Imperitus/README.md

 ## Project Overview

+Made by:
+José Miguel Pereira Silva Cunha
+A22550

 The project explores the following AI techniques in game development:

 1. **NavMesh Pathfinding** - Unity's A* algorithm implementation for enemy navigation